Pittsburgh’s Energy Innovation Center, a hub for sustainability

 MODERNIZING A WORKFORCE WITH HANDS-ON TRAINING

-Exposed, color-coded equipment facilitates operator training in the EIC
+Exposed, color-coded equipment facilitates operator training

 The EIC was built around the realization that in order to modernize Pittsburgh, the skills and expertise of the city’s workforce needed to evolve as well.
 The center, which focuses on programs to reskill workers, was designed to be a “living laboratory.”
 Students and workers learn about green energy technologies by interacting with the building itself.
 For example, the EIC was constructed with exposed mechanical equipment, which is color-coded for training purposes so that “anyone from the operators who manage the building operations, through PhD-level engineers, can understand how optimized systems work efficiently,” Miller said.